chigby/chigby.github.com/src/post/entwined2023.md

 {{ content.figure(guardians, caption="_Since You've Been Gone_ as imagined by Marvel.
 The time from 1:27 to 1:35 (or so) proved a hypnotic earworm and quasi-academic pursuit.", attrs={class: "popout"}) }}

+Anyway, after much thinking about this, it's an E-flat major chord.

 ## Most listened-to for the purpose of chilling out

 Something about these beats just moves slowly, breathes deeply, and wires my brain up for a state of quasi-active (as in, not fully zonked out-of-it) chilled out vibrations.
 It's good!
 A very common pick when I'm wanting music but I don't know what to listen to.